Elliot-Bachman/news-explorer-frontend/README.md

 # NewsExplorer

-A full-stack web application that allows users to search for and save news articles on any topic.
-Built with React, Express, and Node.js, this application provides a seamless experience for discovering and managing news content.
+A web application that allows users to search for and save news articles on any topic.
+Built with React, this application provides a seamless experience for discovering and managing news content.

 ## Table of Contents